 black fruits with cassis and plum with a spectrum of spicy oak notes

-the New World style with juicy flavor and ample balancing of acidity
+rich in the New World style with juicy flavor and ample balancing of

 Winemaker Gary Figgins blazed the trail in the 1980s and 1990s defining the New World Washington style for Cabernet Sauvignon.
 Development of new vineyards and the addition of his son Chris to the winemaking team improved the finesse and complexity of the wine to more of an Old World style.
 Faultless structure and balance highlight flavors of cassis, spicy oak, earthy mineral and blackberry.
 The 2009 Cabernet is a delicious wine that complements both beef and lamb.